 Can you take Part IB as your final year and still get a BA degree?

-While we expect most students to continue on to Part II, it is currently possible to graduate having taken Part IB as your final (third) year.
-Under current (2008) University regulations, a student may proceed to a BA degree with Honours having passed any three honours examinations or certain combinations of two honours examinations.
-It is therefore possible to graduate having taken Parts IA and IB of some other Tripos followed by Part IB of the Computer Science Tripos.
+While we expect most students to continue on to Part II, it is currently possible to graduate with an Ordinary B.A. degree having taken Part IB of the Computer Science Tripos as your final (third) year.
+Under current (2013) University regulations, a student may proceed to an Ordinary B.A. degree having passed any two honours examinations provided they are not in the same Tripos and the second of these two honours examinations is attained in the last but one of the terms needed for the degree.
+It is therefore possible to graduate having taken at least one other honours exam from another Tripos (i.e., a Part IA, a Part IB, or a Part I) followed by Part IB of the Computer Science Tripos.
 At Cambridge, each examination is classed individually and there is no overall classification for the degree itself, so it is up to you how you present the different Tripos results on your CV.

 Further information on regulations can be found in Statutes and Ordinances.